jeroenhe/node-red-contrib-openhab3/README.md

 ## Description

-Nodes facilitating the automation of [openHAB](https://www.openhab.org) items with Node-RED.
-This is a fork from Peter De Mangelaere [node-red-contrib-openhab2 package](https://flows.nodered.org/node/node-red-contrib-openhab2) with additions and changes I find useful.
+Nodes facilitating the automation of [openHAB](https://www.openhab.org) items via Node-RED.
+It is known to supports openHAB versions up until the current latest v3.3 RELEASE.
+If you are still using this module with openHAB 2.x than please consider upgrading it.
+Support for v2 could break at any time since version 1.4.0 of this plugin as I'm no longer testing it.
+I might offer a separate "legacy" v2 module in the future.
+If you area interested in that, please let me know [here](https://github.com/jeroenhendricksen/node-red-contrib-openhab3/issues/39).

 This plugin is useful if you want to add rules using the power of Node-RED, instead of the OpenHAB built-in rules.
 The plugin provides you with nodes in Node-RED that can (when explicitly called via an input message) get and update the state of Items and Groups defined in openHAB.
 It also provides an openhab2-in2 node that will immediately output message(s) when the relevant Item or Group state is updated or changed.

+This is a fork from Peter De Mangelaere [node-red-contrib-openhab2 package](https://flows.nodered.org/node/node-red-contrib-openhab2) with additions and changes I find useful.

 ## Installation

 Install this package `node-red-contrib-openhab3` via the `Manage palette` menu of your Node-RED instance.

+## Technical

+The `openhab2-in2` and `openhab2-out2` nodes use GET, POST and PUT requests sent to the [openhab REST API](https://www.openhab.org/docs/configuration/restdocs.html) via the url `http://openhab:port/rest/items/<item>`
+The `openhab2-in2` and `openhab2-events2` nodes receive updates via a Server-Sent Events (SSE) connection that is established once per controller and once per events-node, via the url `http://openhab:port/rest/events`.

 ## Changes

 | Version | Description |
 | --------------- | --------------- |
+| 1.4.2  | Announce reduced support for OH 2.x
 | 1.4.1  | Fix SSE events handling for OH 3.3
 | 1.4.0  | Add support for OH 3.3
 | 1.3.45 | Add badges to README (fix)